-- The potential for growth, tax-deferred
+- Potential for accumulation, tax-deferred

 - Costs vs. benefits

-- Diversifying helps manage risk
+- Diversifying can help manage risk

 By providing potential growth that is tax deferred, an annuity's investment earnings can accumulate and compound untouched by federal, state, or local income taxes until you begin making withdrawals, which is usually after retirement.
 Keep in mind that withdrawals made before age 59½ are taxed as ordinary income and may be subject to a 10% federal penalty.
 There are different types of annuities and they can be classified in a number of ways.
 For example, fixed annuities guarantee* a certain rate of return for some specified period of time.

 Variable annuities offer a choice of underlying investment options.
 These may include fixed accounts, which can help protect principal from market risk, and variable investment accounts in stock and bond portfolios.
 The value of a variable annuity is not guaranteed and will vary according to the performance of the investments in the underlying investment options.

 Together, tax deferral and investment options make annuities attractive to people who are investing to supplement future retirement benefits and to retirees who want greater control over their income and the flexibility to continue deferring taxes on investment earnings.

 * Guarantees are backed by the claims-paying ability of the issuing company.